 There is no standard concept for the value of a specific human life in economics.
 Previous discussions at SMT have raised the issue of appropriateness when placing a monetary value on life and the difficulties this presents when the people we save from fire or other incident are of varying ages and abilities.
-The previously cited figure of £1.2 million pounds is derived from road safety me ta-analysis, and relates to the total average cost to the economy of a road collision which results in the death of a casualty, and includes data on age, location, dealing with the incident, dealing with injuries, recovery periods and more.
-This would appear too complex for Service purposes.
+The previously cited figure of £1.2 million pounds is derived from road safety meta-analysis, and relates to the total average cost to the economy of a road collision which results in the death of a casualty, and includes data on age, location, dealing with the incident, dealing with injuries, recovery periods and more.
+This would appear too complex for SFRS purposes.

 However, in order to determine the financial benefit of carrying out treatment regimens on hospital patients, estimates are applied to the value of life for every additional year of "quality life" that person may enjoy.
 The official NHS adviser has imposed a threshold of £30,000 for an added year of life provided by a treatment.
-This figure could reasonably be adopted by the Service as its a ctivity can guarantee an extended life beyond its operational intervention.
+This figure could reasonably be adopted by SFRS as our activity can guarantee an extended life beyond our operational intervention.

-Using available data on age of casualties (persons whose lives the Service has saved), with an upper threshold of 80 years (a verage life expectancy in the population), and multiplying by a factor of £30,000 givest a value of lives saved.
-So for example, a person aged 60 rescued from a house fire would have a life expectancy of 80 - 60 years = 20 years x £30,000 = £600,000 value of life saved.
+It is therefore proposed that using available data on age of casualties (persons whose lives we have saved), with an upper threshold of 80 years (average life expectancy in the population), and multiplying by a factor of £30,000 we will arrive at a value of lives saved.

+So for example, a person aged 60 rescued from a house fire would have a life expectancy of 80 - 60 years = 20 years x £30000 = £600,000 value of life saved.

-For the purposes of providing an estimate of the value of SFRS, and in the absence of confirmed age data in relation to the casualties
+For the purposes of providing an estimate of the value of SFRS, and in the absence of confirmed age data in relation to the casualties the following value estimate is based on all casualties surviving for 25 years after our intervention and uses the following multipliers: